abdfaizaan/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

 11. Observe the output.
 This time you'll likely see the email in a similar format, but with a much more informal tone.
 You'll likely even see jokes included!

-1. For the final iteration, we're deviating from email generation and exploring *grounding context*.
-Here you provide a simple system message and change the app to provide the grounding context as the beginning of the user prompt.
-The app will then append the user input, and extract information from the grounding context to answer our user prompt.

-1. Open the file `grounding.txt` and briefly read the grounding context you'll be inserting.

-1. In your app immediately after the comment ***Format and send the request to the model*** and before any existing code, add the following code snippet to read text in from `grounding.txt` to augment the user prompt with the grounding context.

-    **C#:** Program.cs

-    ```csharp
-    // Format and send the request to the model
-    Console.WriteLine("\nAdding grounding context from grounding.txt");
-    string groundingText = System.IO.File.ReadAllText("grounding.txt");
-    userMessage = groundingText + userMessage;
-    ```

-    **Python:** prompt-engineering.py

-    ```python
-    # Format and send the request to the model
-    print("\nAdding grounding context from grounding.txt")
-    grounding_text = open(file="grounding.txt", encoding="utf8").read().strip()
-    user_message = grounding_text + user_message
-    ```

-1. Save the file and rerun your app.

-1. Enter the following prompts (with the **system message** still being entered and saved in `system.txt`).

-    **System message**

-    ```prompt
-    You're an AI assistant who helps people find information.
-You'll provide answers from the text provided in the prompt and respond concisely.
-    ```

-    **User message:**

-    ```prompt
-    What animal is the favorite of children at Contoso?
-    ```

 ## Summary